zhoupgit/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

     # <string, required> name of the contact point
     name: cp_1
     receivers:
-      # <string, required> unique identifier for the receiver.
-Should not exceed 40 symbols.
-Only letters, numbers, - (hyphen), and _ (underscore) allowed.
+      # <string, required> unique identifier for the receiver
       - uid: first_uid
         # <string, required> type of the receiver
         type: prometheus-alertmanager
-        # <bool, optional> Disable the additional [Incident Resolved] follow-up alert, default = false
-        disableResolveMessage: false
         # <object, required> settings for the specific receiver type
         settings:
           url: http://test:9000